FREE 5-Ingredient Recipe EBook

 -

 Remove the chicken from the slow cooker and set aside.
-The sauce in the slow cooker will be thin due to liquid released by the chicken, but the top of the chicken will have a layer of sauce that sticks to it.
+The sauce in the slow cooker will be thin due to liquid released by the chicken, but the top of the chicken should have a layer of sauce that sticks to it.

 -